aleferu/file_transferer/README.md

 file_transferer receive 11.22.33.44:24865 path_to_file
 ```

-## Things that will probably change
+## Things that I was thinking to change

 * Multi-threading.
 * Buffered read/write?
 * Maybe not removing file if exists.
 * Maybe you could send the file name?
 But then we go back to the 3rd.
 * Suggestions are always welcome!
 Feel free to message me anywhere you find me.

+But I started [nas-at-home](https://github.com/aleferu/nas-at-home) so these are probably not happening.